DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 Armour: Durability: 4, Decrease damage taken from enemy: 0.5 x Damage taken
 Shield: Durability: 3, Decrease damage taken from enemy: 0.5 x Damage taken

+Dropped items:

+- All enemies have a chance to drop Anduril and One Ring (chances are independent of one another)
+- Only zombie toasts, mercenaries (and assassins) can 'have' armour.
+If they have armour, they do not wear it, hence will not have their damage taken reduced.
+Hence, the durability of the armour when dropped will always be full.
+- Drop rates: One Ring = 5%, Anduril = 10%, Armour = 20%

 Building